erdo/clean-modules-sample/README.md

 So how do you have reactive UIs without using reactive streams?
 In a nutshell: the observer pattern.
 This has been around for maybe half a century(?) and is the basis of just about every low level UI component in existence AFAIK.

-In this sample, the observable pattern is implemented with a library (fore) but it's important to realise that the actual code is fairly trivial, it boils down to a list of observers (usually the observers are part of the UI layer) that implement this interface:
+In this sample, the observable pattern is implemented with a library (fore) but it's important to realise that the actual code is fairly trivial, it boils down to a list of observers (usually the observers are in the UI layer somewhere) that implement this interface:

 ```
 interface Observer {